-The King of Thailand elevated the temple to the royal status in 1978.
-It is one of the main centres of the Buddhist education and the most important temple in the province.
+The King of Thailand elevated it to the royal status in 1978.
+It is one of the main centres of the Buddhist education and also the most important temple in the province.

-– Chiang Rai’s Night Market – is not far from the city centre.
-To get there, look for Phaholyothin Road where you will easily find the market entrance.
-This market is much smaller than the market in Chiang Mai.
-There were not huge crowds of people everywhere and it was much easier to see what’s on offer.
-You will find the stalls selling the usual souvenirs.
-In fact, after a while, you realise that the same stuff is sold in all markets across Thailand.
+The Night Market is not far from the city centre.
+To get there, look for Phaholyothin Road, where you will easily find the market entrance.
+This market is much smaller than the night market in Chiang Mai.
+There weren’t huge crowds of people everywhere and it was much easier to see what’s on offer.
+You will find stalls selling the usual souvenirs.
+After a while, you realise that the same stuff is sold in all markets across Thailand.

 There is a large, open space eating area.
 The front part is a stage, where local artists play and sing Thai songs.
 Two long rows of food stalls occupy the right and the left side of the square.
-There, you can buy delicious and cheap northern Thai dishes.
-Tables and chairs are in the central part of the square and there you can sit down and eat.
+You can buy delicious and cheap northern Thai dishes there.
+Tables and chairs are in the central part of the square, where you can sit down to eat.

-In my opinion, this is the best place for an evening meal in Chiang Rai, if it is OK for you to eat street food.
-The food I had was excellent.
-I tried many different things.
-They were all freshly cooked in front of me.
+In my opinion, this is the best place for an evening meal in Chiang Rai, if it’s OK for you to eat street food.
+The food I had was excellent and I tried many different things.
+Everything was freshly cooked in front of me.
 There was also a kiosk selling beer, water and other non-alcoholic drinks.